200 assays per kit

 |Method recognition:||AACC Method 76-31.01, ICC Standard No. 164 and RACI Standard Method|

-The Starch Damage test kit is suitable for the measurement and analysis of starch damage in cereal flours.
+The Starch Damage Test Kit is suitable for the determination of starch damage in wheat flour / cereal flours.

 See more of our starch assay kits.

 - All reagents stable for > 2 years after preparation